AdobeDocs/workfront.en/help/classic/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 product-area: projects
 navigation-topic: update-work-items-and-view-updates
 title: Updates tab overview
 description: The Updates tab shows up to 200 of the most recent updates made within the past 90 days.
-You can reply to updates on the following objects:
+You can reply to updates on the following objects - EDIT ME.
 ---

 # Updates tab overview